mariano-perez-rodriguez/redis-shield/README.md

 Simple, right? :smile:

+Not so simple?
+No problem! run `redis-shield` with the `-g` (ie. guess) option: it will fill the occurrences for you _most of the time_ (as with every other tool, blindly relying on its results without checking them is doomed to failure).

 ## Rationale

 Normally, an application (_your_ application) stands between Redis and the _big bad world_ :registered:.
 But what if all security mechanisms fail and a malicious attacker gains access to the environment your application run on?
 It is under that attack scenario that `redis-shield` was designed: to provide a tool to ensure _consistency_, even in the face of an attack that strong.
 Note that is _consistency_ what is "secured", not the actual contents of the Redis dataset (Redis has no way of telling the attacker apart from your application).